-Compliance costs of the added RMO3aa are calculated to be approximately €80- 90 million.
-Similar uncertainties and considerations as presented in the conclusive section for RMO3a apply to the RMO3aa scenario.
+Compliance costs of the added RMO3aa are calculated to be approximately \in 80- 90 million .
+Similar uncertainties and considerations as presented in the conclusive section for RMO3a count for this RMO3aa scenario.

 F.4.4.
 RMO4: Authorisation

 Compliance costs and administrative costs